This page explains more about the Data Protection Act 2018 and how you can exercise those rights.

 You can write to us and ask to see your records.
 You will need to provide your name and address and any other details that could help us find your information.

-Complete the: Subject access request form [PDF 108KB] and return it to:
+Complete the: Subject access request form [PDF 45KB] and return it to:

 To get a copy of your child's school records, apply directly to their school.
 For school contact details, please see: Search for schools .

-For more information on applying to see School records, visit: Information Commissioner's Office .
+For more on applying to see School records, visit: Information Commissioner's Office .

 Schools, Calderdale Council, the Department for Education, and other bodies that process personal data about children and staff are required by the Data Protection Act to issue a Privacy Notice to parents, children, young people and staff to inform them of the purposes of holding the personal data and what it will be used for.
 Accessing information about your child provides details about the Privacy Notice, what the data is used for, and who uses the data.

-Also, see: Your personal records , for information on accessing Adult, Health and Social Care records.
+Also, see: Your personal records , for details on accessing Adult, Health and Social Care records.

 If the data is incorrect

 You must write to the Council and state what data is incorrect and ask for it to be corrected.
-The Council must tell you what it has done within 21 days of receiving your request.
+The Council must tell you what it has done within one month of receiving your request.
 If the Council does not agree that the information is incorrect, you can ask it to record your disagreement on your records.

 If you think you have not been given all of the information you asked for